This post may contain affiliate links. Please read our disclosure policy.

 • Quinoa: Add cooked quinoa to the bowls for a boost of protein and fiber.
 You can also use regular, brown, or cauliflower rice if you’d like.

-• Lemon & sesame seeds: To finish the bowls, we like to add lemon wedges and a sprinkle of toasted sesame seeds.
+• Lemon & sesame seeds: To finish the bowls, I like to add lemon wedges and a sprinkle of toasted sesame seeds.

-1. Make the bowls.
+• Make the bowls.
 Assemble the meal prep bowls by dividing the cooked quinoa into 4 glass containers.
-Once the salmon and asparagus are done baking, allow them to cool, then add to the meal prep containers together with the lemon wedges.
+Once the salmon and asparagus are done baking, let them cool, then add them to the meal prep containers along with the lemon wedges.
 Sprinkle with sesame seeds and refrigerate for no more than 3 days.

 Can I use frozen salmon?